Title

 Republic Act No. 349 legalizes the granting of permissions to use human organs or body parts for medical, surgical, or scientific purposes, with written authorization required and the authority remaining valid even after the grantor's death.

-A person may validly grant the authority to a licensed physician, surgeon, known scientist, or any medical or scientific institution.
+A licensed physician, surgeon, known scientist, or any medical or scientific institution.

-The authorization must be in writing; specify the person or institution granted the authority; specify the organ, part or parts to be detached; specify the specific use of the organ or part; and must be signed by the grantor and two disinterested witnesses.
+It must be in writing; specify the grantee (person/institution); specify the organ/parts and the specific uses; and be signed by the grantor and two disinterested witnesses.

-If the grantor is a minor or incompetent, the authorization may be executed by his guardian with court approval, or in default, by the legitimate father or mother in order.
+It may be executed by the guardian with approval of the court; otherwise, in default, by the legitimate father or mother in the order named.

-No, married women may grant the authority without the consent of their husband.
+Yes.
+The Act expressly provides that married women may grant the authority without the consent of the husband.

-A copy of every authorization must be furnished to the Secretary of Health.
+A copy of every authorization must be furnished the Secretary of Health.

-Yes, the authorization binds the executors, administrators, successors, and all members of the deceased's family.
+No. Section 3 states it binds executors, administrators, successors, and all members of the deceased’s family.

 Analyze Cases Smarter, Faster